When to Replace a Bed Frame Signs You Should Upgrade

 "A woman happily wrapped in a thick duvet, illustrating the plush and cozy benefits in the ongoing choice between duvets vs. comforter for the best bedding experience."

-Duvets vs Comforter: Why Duvets Are Becoming the Preferred Choice in 2025
+Why Duvets Are Replacing Comforters in 2025

 In the debate of Duvets vs Comforter, duvets are pulling ahead in 2025.
 They’re easier to wash, simpler to style, and better for sustainable, long-term comfort.
 Below, you’ll find clear definitions, head-to-head comparisons, eco-friendly guidance, and expert-backed resources—so you can pick the bedding system that fits your sleep, your style, and your values.